 - Containerized exports of natural sands grew quickly during the COVID pandemic and for most of 2023, largely due to shipments to China.
-However, exports to China fell sharply in the final quarter of 2023.
+However, exports to China fell sharply in the final quarter of 2023 and remained low in January 2024.
 An increase in total exports in December was due to an extraordinarily high, though probably one-time, rise exports to Japan.
-Volumes may grow through May 2024 and then again in early 2025 but will likely stay significantly below the exceptionally high levels of the middle of 2023. - Exports of natural sands have been extremely volatile and concentrated in country destinations.
+Volumes may grow through May 2024 and then again in early 2025 but will likely stay much below the exceptionally high levels of mid-2023. - Exports of natural sands have been extremely volatile and concentrated in country destinations.
 Two countries China and Japan accounted for almost 90% of the 2023 volumes exported in containers.